Dog Ankle Brace Hock Brace for Achilles

 Dog ankle braces are made of high quality spacer mesh material and soft padding, and so can be used by pets including cats in any environment.

-How A Dog Ankle Brace Works?
+How Does A Dog Ankle Brace Work?

 The most common symptoms that are corrected with ankle braces for dogs are knuckling and collapsing or hyperextension at the hock.
 Since most injuries occur in the hind legs, especially in active or aging animals, dog ankle braces are some of the most commonly provided orthotic braces for companion animals.
 They are successfully used for Achilles tendon injury or repair, arthrodesis, contracture management, tendonitis, and nerve injury.